 Custom Objects & Sources in Salesforce

-"A man with two watches never knows what time it is." - Chinese Proverb, (and a great reason to get all your dates in one calendar).
+"A man with two watches never knows what time it is." - Chinese Proverb

-You can even have multiple sources from within the same table: if, for instance, you had a job due date in your jobs table and a follow-up date in your jobs table, you'd create those as two separate sources.
-You can also segment a table by record type, creating one distinct calendar (and color) for each record type within a table.
+You can even have multiple sources from within the same table.
+For instance, if you have a job due date and a follow-up date in your jobs table, you can create separate sources for each.
+Additionally, you can segment a table by record type, creating distinct calendars (with different colors) for each record type within a table.

-You can see a list of your available sources on the "Calendars" tab in DayBack's left-hand sidebar: administrators can create new sources in Admin Settings / Sources.
+You can view a list of your available sources on the "Calendars" tab in DayBack's left-hand sidebar.
+Administrators can create new sources in Admin Settings > Sources.

 Creating a new source